eugenetaan/FB-Messenger-Script-/readme.md

 Compressing images before sending to reduce broadcasting time duration

-Sending too many of the same link will cause message to not be sent and all prev messages to be revoked.
+Sending too many of the same link will cause message to not be sent and all previous messages to be revoked.
+So try to avoid using links where possible

 In the event the facebook UI change drastically you will need to restructure the code to the accomodate the new UI